Kenosha sheriff identifies 24-year-old shooting suspect

 Detectives gathered "surveillance video evidence during extensive neighborhood canvasses" and "continue to process the crime scenes," the statement continued.

-Local resident Azriel Raasch and her friends identified the three deceased victims as Kevin Donaldson, Cedric Gaston and Atkeen Stevenson, according to Fox 6 Milwaukee.
+Local resident Azriel Raasch and her friends identified the three deceased victims as Kevin Donaldson, 22, of Kenosha; Cedric Gaston, 24 of Kenosha; and Atkeen Stevenson, 26, of Kenosha, Sheriff David Beth announced during a Monday press briefing recorded by Fox 6 Milwaukee.

+The three other injured victims included a 26-year-old male from Kenosha, a 22-year-old male from Wonder Lake and a 23-year-old male from Wonder Lake, Illinois.

+Two of the deceased victims were shot inside the bar while the third was shot outside, Sheriff David Beth announced during a Monday press briefing recorded by Fox 6.

 "They had no hate towards nobody," Raasch told the outlet.
 "They didn't hate anybody.
 It just sucks.
 It sucks because our city's falling apart."